alecasanovaprie/alecasanovaprie/README.md

 - 👀 I’m interested in SMART CONTRACTS
 - 🌱 I’m currently learning SOLIDITY
 - 💞️ I’m looking to collaborate on ANYTHING
-- 📫 How to reach me EMAL
+- 📫 How to reach me EMAIL

 <!---
 alecasanovaprie/alecasanovaprie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.